carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 FIXME: more challenges, conclusion
 FIXME: add more explanations about structure of Scrapy project, how it works, different elements.
+FIXME: add brief description of classes and objects

 ![Scrapy architecture overview](https://doc.scrapy.org/en/latest/_images/scrapy_architecture_02.png)